osisoft/Edge-Data-Store-Docs/content/sds/write-data/writing-data-api.md

 ##### Parameters

 `string tenantId`
-Tenant identifier.
+Tenant identifier

 `string namespaceId`
-Namespace identifier.
+Namespace identifier

 `string streamId`
-Stream identifier.
+Stream identifier

 `string index`
-One or more indexes of events to remove.
+One or more indexes of events to remove

 ### Response